-This surrogate model guides the optimization process by identifying the most promising agent function, i.e., the one expected to yield the highest performance score improvement, for subsequent deployment and evaluation.
+The surrogate model guides the optimization process by identifying the most promising function, i.e., the one expected to yield the highest performance improvement, for subsequent deployment and evaluation.
 Specifically, during an optimization step, the surrogate model is first {fitted to the historical data collected since the last workload drift}, which optimizes its mean vector and covariance matrix to maximize the data likelihood.
-Next, for an unevaluated agent function $\cacheF$, the fitted model predicts the mean $\mu(\text{Score}(\cacheF))$ and variance $\sigma(\text{Score}(\cacheF))$ of its performance score.
-After that, the Upper Confidence Bound (UCB) acquisition function computes a score for $\cacheF$ as $\text{UCB}(\cacheF) = \mu(\text{Score}(\cacheF)) + \lambda \sigma(\text{Score}(\cacheF))$, where $\lambda$ is a trade-off parameter and is set to $2.576$ in experiments, corresponding to the 99th percentile of a standard normal distribution to achieve an effective balance between exploration and exploitation.
-Note that the UCB score is differentiable with respect to the parameters of $\cacheF$, and therefore {\dbname} can explicitly optimize these parameters to maximize the UCB score using the L-BFGS-B~\cite{DBLP:journals/mp/LiuN89} algorithm, which produces $\cacheF_{next}$, the agent function with the highest expected performance score.
+Next, for an unevaluated function $\cacheF$, the fitted model predicts the mean $\mu(\text{Score}(\cacheF))$ and variance $\sigma(\text{Score}(\cacheF))$ of its performance.
+After that, the Upper Confidence Bound (UCB) acquisition function computes a score for $\cacheF$ as $\text{UCB}(\cacheF) = \mu(\text{Score}(\cacheF)) + \lambda \sigma(\text{Score}(\cacheF))$, where $\lambda$ is a trade-off parameter.
+It is set to $2.576$ in our experiments, corresponding to the 99th percentile of a standard normal distribution to achieve an effective balance between exploration and exploitation.
+Note that the UCB score is differentiable with respect to the parameters of $\cacheF$, and therefore {\dbname} can explicitly optimize these parameters to maximize the UCB score using the L-BFGS-B~\cite{DBLP:journals/mp/LiuN89} algorithm, which produces $\cacheF_{next}$, the function with the highest expected performance.
 Once $\cacheF_{next}$ is identified, it is evaluated in the database system, and its actual performance score is recorded.
-Finally, the new data point of $\cacheF_{next}$ and its score are added to the historical data, and the surrogate model is updated incrementally.
-This process is repeated iteratively, progressively refining predictions of Score({\cacheF}) and identifying better agent functions over time.
+Finally, the new data point of $\cacheF_{next}$ and its score are added to the historical data, and the surrogate model is updated.
+This process is repeated, progressively refining predictions of Score({\cacheF}) and identifying better functions over time.